chrissy-dev/chrissy.dev/src/_photos/beinn-dorain.md

 title: Beinn Dorain
 date: 2017-10-28
 filename: beinn-dorain
-caption: Beinn Dorain looking very moody.
+caption: Beinn Dorain taken from the roadside (A82, Scotland).
 ---